Accreditation Report Style Guide

 "2C.
 Lessons Learned" is where you mention useful information for the FSILG community learned as a result of the review which is neither a best practice nor an area needing improvement.

 The finding given in section 1 is our only recommendation to the Dean's office.
 Please do not make recommendations for action by MIT.
 We make recommendations for operational changes only for our member organizations.

-When sending the report please attach the report to an email "cover letter" composed composed substantially from the sample text provided.
-The cover letter should be the main body of the email sent to the FSILG, not part of the report document.
-While you do not need to use exactly this text, please be careful to correctly state our privacy policies as they apply to the specific recommendation from your team.
+Based on your answers to the questions on the submission form, a "cover letter" composed composed substantially from the sample text provided will be generated automatically.
+The cover letter will be the main body of the email sent to the FSILG, not part of the report document.

 Visitors will find a folder of sample reports in the team's private data repository.